Getting Around Black Rock City

 Getting Around BRC

 Black Rock City is designed for pedestrians and bicycles.
-No motorized vehicles except for public agency vehicles, specially marked Black Rock City department service vehicles, and vehicles licensed by the Department of Mutant Vehicles (DMV) are allowed to drive in our city or on the open playa around it.
-Non-mutated vehicles intended for recreational driving, including motorcycles, large scooters, and ATVs are not permitted in BRC and will be impounded at the gate -- the only exception is a motorcycle that was your sole means of transportation to the event, which you can bring into the city but must park at your campsite.
-NO unlicensed cars, RVs, trucks, motorcycles, golf carts or go-carts are allowed to drive in our city.
-Be prepared to park your vehicle at your campsite and leave it there for the duration of your stay at the event.
+No motorized vehicles except for public agency vehicles, specially marked Black Rock City department service vehicles, and vehicles licensed by the Department of Mutant Vehicles (DMV) are allowed to drive in BRC or on the open playa.
+Non-mutated vehicles intended for recreational driving, including motorcycles, large scooters, and ATVs are not permitted and will be impounded at the Gate.
+NO unlicensed cars, RVs, trucks, motorcycles, golf carts or go-carts are allowed.
+Be prepared to park your vehicle at your campsite and leave it there for the duration of your stay.
 Vehicles driving without a proper permit may be fined, impounded, or disabled by law enforcement or the Black Rock Rangers.

 DRIVING INTO BRC